ScientiaMobile/terraform-hydrolix/eks/README.md

 # Terraform EKS modules

-This terraform script has been split into reusable modules.
+The terraform script has been split into reusable modules.
 Each module is self contained and relies on the variables.tf values being passed in order to create the underlying resources.

 ## Default workspaces